ZianZhou/ECE1779-Project/README.md

 ### Step 3
 By default, Locust will start a web interface at http://localhost:8089.
 Access it via your browser.
-Set the number of users, spawn rate and host.
+Set the number of users, ramp up and host.